IamBadPerson/QuestMapSite/README.md

 QuestMap reimagines the act of moving through the world — reminding us that adventure begins the moment we step outside.

+## 🚀 How Your Adventure Works

+### 🏥 Automatic Step Tracking
+Your journey starts effortlessly with Health Connect integration for Android devices.
+QuestMap automatically syncs your steps from fitness apps, managing everything in the background while preserving your battery life.
+No manual logging required — just walk, and watch your progress unfold.

+### 🎯 Personalized Journey Management
+Set your own adventure timeline with custom journey start times.
+Once you begin, your route locks in to prevent accidental changes, and your progress persists even when you close the app.
+Every step is remembered, every milestone preserved.

+### 🎨 Immersive Fantasy Experience
+Navigate through a beautifully designed interface with fantasy-inspired themes and visual progress indicators.
+Watch milestone markers light up as you advance, with smooth animations that make every achievement feel magical.

 ## 🌠 Start Your Adventure

 Whether you're walking to Mordor, Waterdeep, or just around the block — every step counts.
 Every road holds meaning.
 Every adventurer has a story worth telling.

 **Ready to begin?** Lace up your boots, open the map, and walk your story.

+## � The Journey Ahead

+### Coming Next
+- **Share Progress** - Export your achievements and share milestones with fellow adventurers
+- **Enhanced Branding** - A more polished visual identity for your questing experience

+### Future Realms
+- **Multi-World Support** - Explore Middle-earth, Narnia, and custom-created realms
+- **Social Questing** - Party up with friends for group journeys and community challenges

 ---